Skip navigation

 Garawa elder, Jack Green and Gudanji woman, native title rightsholder Josie Davey Green and the Garawa, Gudanji, Marra and

-Yanyuwa Peoples alongside the Environmental Defenders Office are demanding protection of their sacred sites, river and country from the impacts
+Yanyuwa Peoples alongside the Environmental Defenders Office demanded protection of their sacred sites, river and country from the impacts

 of the McArthur River Mine.